-The models considered are for WASP-43, Ogle-tr-113, model A for WASP-12 and model A for WASP-18.
-We remark that models B give very similar results to models A. We see that the models for WASP-43 and Ogle-tr-113 produce similar results as do the models for WASP-12 and WASP-18.
-The latter pair have values for γ/ω , and $\gamma/(d\omega/dn)$ that are characteristically 30 larger at a given orbital period than those appropriate to the former pair.
-For all models and periods less and HD32518 (see Döllinger et al. 2009) .

-M R [Fe/H] $T{\rm eff}$ age Kepler-91 $1.31{\pm}0.1M{\odot}$ $6.3 {\pm} 0.16 R{\odot}$ $0.11 {\pm} 0.07$ 4550±75 K 4.86±2.13Gyr Model $1.31 M{\odot}$ $6.30R{\odot}$ 0.10 4735 K 4.26Gyr HD32518 $1.13\pm0.18~M{\odot}$ $10.22\pm0.87R{\odot}$ $\textbf{-0.15}\pm0.04$ $4580\pm70~{\rm K}$ $5.83 \pm 2.58 \ \text{Gyr}$ Model $1.13 M{\odot}$ $10.20R{\odot}$ -0.15 4612 K 6.76Gyr m R{pl} P{orb} e Kepler-91b $0.73{\pm}0.13M_J$ $1.384 \pm 0.054 R_J$ 6.2466 d $0.066 {\pm} 0.013$ HD32518b $3.04{\pm}0.68M_J$ N/A 157.54 d $0.01 {\pm} 0.03$ than 100 days, $\gamma/\omega \ll 0.03$, indicating validity of the quasi-adiabatic approximation.
-However note that this quantity $\ll 10^{-8}$ at periods of, $\sim 3d$, characteristic of Hot Jupiters.
-The quantity $\gamma/(d\omega/dn)$ that we use to indicate whether the MLD regime applies exceeds unity only for periods exceeding about 80 days in the case of WASP-43 and Ogle-tr-113 and for periods exceeding about 35 days in the case of WASP-12 and WASP-18.
-Thus the MLD limit does not apply to any of these systems for the period range appropriate to Hot Jupiters if linear radiative dissipation alone is considered.
+The models considered are for WASP-43, OGLE-TR-113, model A for WASP-12 and model A for WASP-18.
+We remark that models B give very similar results to models A. We see that the models for WASP-43 and OGLE-TR-113 produce similar results as do the models for WASP-12 and WASP-18.
+The latter pair have values for γ/ω and $\gamma/(d\omega/dn)$ that are characteristically 30 more at a given orbital period than those appropriate for the former pair.
+For all models and periods less than 100 d, $\gamma/\omega < \sim 0.03$, indicating validity of the quasi-adiabatic approximation.
+However note that this quantity $< \sim 10^{-8}$ at periods of ~ 3 d, characteristic of hot Jupiters.
+The quantity $\gamma/(d\omega/dn)$ that we use to indicate whether the MLD regime applies exceeds unity only for periods exceeding about 80 d in the case of WASP-43 and OGLE-TR-113 and for periods exceeding about 35 d in the case of WASP-12 and WASP-18.
+Thus the MLD limit does not apply to any of these systems for the period range appropriate to hot Jupiters if linear radiative dissipation alone is considered.